Vegan Rosemary and Sea Salt Dinner Rolls

 - 1 tbsp flake salt for topping

-- Take 1/2 cup warm almond milk in a bowl, add the years and sugar.
+- Take 1/2 cup warm almond milk in a bowl, add the yeast and sugar.
+Stir lightly.

-- Do not add all the yeast mixture at one go Keep adding a little bit at a time and make a dough.
+- Do not add all the yeast mixture at once.
+Keep adding a little bit at a time and make a dough.

 - Add the rest of the warm milk and slowly keep kneading.
 You may not need all the almond milk so use it when you feel the dough is drying up.